darioRandazzoAccedo/vdk-doc/VDK_Web_Navigation.md

 ### focusManager

 #### focusManager.changeFocus(focusId: string): void
 Use this to change the existing focused element.
-If using withFocus, this will forward the focus if necessary, and will rerender just the unfocused and new focused components.
+If using `withFocus`, this will forward the focus if necessary, and will rerender just the unfocused and new focused components.

 #### focusManager.navigateFocus(direction: string): void
-This will move the focus in a certain direction, and when using withFocus it will be able to calculate the next focused element.
+This will move the focus in a certain direction, and when using `withFocus` it will be able to calculate the next focused element.

 #### focusManager.listenToFocusChanged(fn: (data, previousData): void): removeListenerFn
 You can use this in some components to be notified when the focus change.
 Remember to unlisten (using the same function reference) on componentWillUnmount: focusManager.unlistenToFocusChanged(fn).